DamnWidget/anaconda_go/README.md

 #### Usage

 Open the *Command Palette* and use the command **AnacondaGO: Show Packages Documentation**.

-#### Suggested keybindings

-We don't suggest any keybinding for this feature.

 ## License
 This program is distributed under the terms of the GNU GPL v3.
 See the [LICENSE][license] file for more details.